 You think your costs are too high – your customer has hinted at it, and you’re just not winning like you used to.
 How do you determine if your costs are too high, and what actions can you take to drive down your overhead?

-During this class, you’ll learn answers to the following questions:
+In this course, you’ll learn answers to the following questions:

 - What are the “going rates” for fringe, overhead and G&A?